carrieprice78/website/content/guides/libguides/_index.md

 #### Making a New Guide

-Ensure the need for a new guide by first checking with your manager.
+Ensure the need for a new guide by first checking manager/LibGuides administrators.
 To create a new guide, choose Create Guide in the LibGuides system.
 The default navigation is Side Nav.

 ##### Adding Assets, Links, and Databases